pommes-public/pommesdispatch/docs/usage.rst

         freq: "60min"

 In the third section, you specify where your inputs and outputs are stored.
 You can use the default values here.
+Please ensure that you have provided the necessary input data.

 .. code:: yaml

     # 3) Set input and output data paths
     input_output_parameters:
-        path_folder_input: "../../../inputs/"
+        path_folder_input: "./inputs/"
-        path_folder_output: "../../../results/"
+        path_folder_output: "./results/"

 The last section is only applicable if you want to run a rolling horizon simulation, see :ref:`rolling-horizon` for background information